 One unique finding of this study is that HLA concordance between the recipient and kidney donor appeared to influence FSGS recurrence risk.
 Whereas the conferment of risk was mediated only by the recipient HLA, the protective effect of HLA DQ7—associated with a decreased risk of recurrence—was determined by concordance with the donor.
 Though the mechanism by which concordance causes protection is unclear, it is possible that HLA DQ7 molecules are less likely to present peptides which license immunologically mediated destruction leading to changes consistent with FSGS.
 Additionally, it is unclear if our inability to find this concordance effect more broadly is due to a true biological difference or mediation at the allelic and not the antigen level.
 Given that there are conflicting studies on the effect of donor factors in the risk of recurrence 10–13, further studies that specifically define HLA alleles based on their genetic sequence would be helpful in answering the clinical question of whether or not HLA concordance—of an allele or haplotype—leads to modifications in the risk of recurrent NS and FSGS.

+More mechanistically intuitive is the fact that multiple class II HLA are associated with an increased risk of recurrence.
+HLA class II expression in the kidney is constitutively low, but is upregulated in response to inflammation and injury.
+Therefore, interaction between HLA class II and adaptive immunity generally involves the presentation of peptides in a proinflammatory environment.
+Indeed, studies to determine the expression of class II HLA in the kidneys of patients with FSGS may yield insights into the pathogenesis of the disease and the potential for recurrence.

 Although our findings are important, our study has limitations.
 First, the data is retrospective from a large national registry.
 Reporting of the clinical event of recurrent FSGS may be incomplete; however, the generally high percentage of patients experiencing recurrence (28%) is compatible with known rates in the literature and not compatible with monogenic FSGS which has a much lower recurrence rate 14,48.
 Also, all included patients are pediatric and do not have diabetes, limiting the chance of patients with secondary FSGS being included in our cohort.
 Our dataset does not contain diagnosis codes for other forms of NS such as minimal change disease, therefore we may be excluding some patients inappropriately.
 The dataset also does not contain information regarding patient histology, known to be important in the clinical course of FSGS.
 Most importantly, the HLA data are reported from a wide variety of centers and are at the antigen level while most genetic studies have found associations of HLA and FSGS at the allele level23.
 This limitation may be a reason that we did not detect associations between all previously identified HLA and recurrent FSGS.
 However, our identification of a common risk haplotype DR7-DR53-DQ2 adds credibility to the associations we did find.
-Finally, it is possible that the associations we see here implicate not HLA in the pathogenesis of FSGS but rather other genes in linkage disequilibrium with those HLA.
+Finally, it is possible that the associations we see here implicate not HLA in the pathogenesis of FSGS but rather other variants in linkage disequilibrium with those HLA.

 In conclusion, we find that certain recipient HLAs are associated with risk of recurrent FSGS in pediatric kidney transplant recipients.
 Further prospective studies should be undertaken to validate these HLA as risk factors in order to further our understanding of the pathogenesis of FSGS and disease recurrence as well as to improve donor selection, and perioperative management for pediatric patients with FSGS.